Shenzhen: Climate

 Although Shenzhen is situated about a degree south of the Tropic of Cancer, due to the Siberian anticyclone it has a warm, monsoon-influenced, humid subtropical climate (Köppen Cwa) though it is fairly close to a Tropical one.
 Winters are mild and relatively dry, due in part to the influence of the South China Sea, and frost is very rare; it begins dry but becomes progressively more humid and overcast.
 However, fog is most frequent in winter and spring, with 106 days per year reporting some fog.
 Early spring is the cloudiest time of year, and rainfall begins to dramatically increase in April; the rainy season lasts until late September to early October.
+With monthly percent possible sunshine ranging from 27 percent in March to 53 percent in October, the city receives 1,853 hours of bright sunshine annually.

-The monsoon reaches its peak intensity in the summer months, when the city also experiences very humid, and hot, but moderated, conditions; there are only 2.4 days of 35 °C+ temperatures.
+The monsoon reaches its peak intensity in the summer months, when the city also experiences very humid and hot conditions.
+Despite this, extreme heat is rare, there are only 2.4 days of 35 °C+ temperatures.
 The region is prone to torrential rain as well, with 9.7 days that have 50 mm or more of rain, and 2.2 days of at least 100 mm.
 The latter portion of autumn is dry.
 The annual precipitation averages at around 1933 mm, some of which is delivered in typhoons that strike from the east during summer and early autumn.
 Extreme temperatures have ranged from 0.2 °C on 11 February 1957 to 38.7 °C on 10 July 1980.

 Politics

 Structure

-Like virtually all governing institutions in mainland China, Shenzhen has a parallel party-government system, in which the Party Committee Secretary, officially termed the Communist Party of China Shenzhen Municipal Committee Secretary, outranks the Mayor.
-The party's committee acts as the top policy-formulation body, and is typically composed of 12 members (including the secretary).
+Like all governing institutions in mainland China, Shenzhen has a parallel party-government system, in which the secretary of the CCP Shenzhen Municipal Committee outranks the Mayor.
+The CCP committee acts as the top policy-formulation body, and is typically composed of 12 members (including the secretary).

 Despite being a sub-provincial city, Shenzhen as a SEZ still wields a lot of autonomy from the central government.
 In addition to being promoted to a sub-provincial city, the National People's Congress (NPC) in 1981 granted legislative powers to Shenzhen and other Special Economic Zones, giving the city the privilege to make its own laws and regulations.
 The Standing Committee of the NPC also granted Shenzhen voted and passed the "Decision on Authorizing the Shenzhen Municipal People's Congress and its Standing Committee and the Shenzhen Municipal People's Government to respectively formulate laws and regulations for implementation in the Shenzhen Special Economic Zone" in order to give fully strengthen Shenzhen's legislative powers without interference from the central government.